ppannuto/patpannuto.com/classes/2022/fall/wireless-iot/lab1/lab1.md

 ### B: [10 min] Insecure Chat

 For this section, we will use the [netcat (`nc`) utility](https://en.wikipedia.org/wiki/Netcat).
-This is probably already built-in to your machine.
+If using MacOS or Linux, this is probably already built-in to your machine.
+If using Windows, you can get the `ncat` tool by installing the [nmap package](https://nmap.org/download.html#windows).

 1. Ensure all of your group's machines are on the same wireless network.